 4. Select where to add the widget relative to the found element:

 After the element

 If you are not ready to specify the widget placement, activate the Add placement later switch.

 5. Click Done.
 Initially, the form will be visible only to you; on the Parameters tab, you can make it public.

 Edit the placement of the form or informer.

 Activate or deactivate the calculation of the revenue from the widget (the settings are described in the instructions).

 Widget Posting on the Website

-Having saved all the settings, check how visitors will see the widget on the site.
-To do this, click on the Test widget button.
+Having saved all the settings, check how visitors will see the widget on the site — click on the Test widget button.

 Enter the link to your website and click Open.